 - make more progress on transparency around quality indicators

-We’ll continue engaging with the LSB and the SRA to explore the issues around consumer empowerment through further research to examine the:
+We’ll continue engaging with the LSB and the SRA to:

 - test potential scenarios to understand the benefit for clients and the impact on the market, especially on small firms and sole practitioners